Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion

-Here $\mathrm{erf}(x)$ denotes the error function, $\sigma$ the standard devation of the original Gaussian distribution and $A_x$ is an undefined scaling factor to scale the dispersed Gaussian to the desired amplitude.
+Here $\mathrm{erf}(x)$ denotes the error function, $\sigma$ the standard deviation of the original Gaussian distribution and $A_x$ is an undefined scaling factor to scale the dispersed Gaussian to the desired amplitude.

-An analytical derivation of the two-dimensional version of $G_s$ was not performed.
+An analytical derivation of the two-dimensional version of $G_s$ was not done.
 However, we determined that equation~\eqref{eq:shifted_gauss} can be evaluated in both $x$ and $y$, separately, by assuming a square separable profile function.
 Then, a multiplication of the two, followed by another rescaling of the amplitude factor, gives the expected two-dimensional shape.
-Figure~\ref{fig:dispersed_gaussian_demonstration} shows a best-fitting of equation~\eqref{eq:shifted_gauss} to a simulated image.
-As with fitting a Gaussian to a non-dispersed PSF, we can expect this function to perform worse in the tails of the intensity distribution as compared to a Moffat profile.
-On the other hand, the fitting routine is most affected by strong variation in the intensity, where $\mathrm{d}G_s/\mathrm{d}x$ is large.
-Therefore, the fit will work well at the FWHM level.
-This also means that equation~\eqref{eq:shifted_gauss} should work reasonably well for an end-to-end effective transmission that does not closely resemble a top-hat function.

-Before we turn to the acquired images, we verify the method with the simulation framework described in the previous section.
-Figure~\ref{fig:verification_direct_psf_method} illustrates that we can generally recover a given PSF elongation to within a few tenths of an arcsecond.
+Before we turned to the acquired images, we verified the method with the simulation framework described in the previous section.
+Figure~\ref{fig:verification_direct_psf_method} illustrates that we can recover a given PSF elongation to within a few tenths of an arcsecond.
 We observe some variation between the given and recovered elongation when the PSF is nearly undersampled, here when the seeing is 0.5~arcsec.
 At worse seeing levels the recovery of the dispersion works as expected, although a slight divergence can be observed as the elongation grows larger.

 After this numerical verification of the method, we now perform the analysis on the real data.